dumkydewilde/snowplow-serverless/README.md

 ## Cost
 I've been running this setup for blog with ~15.000 visitors/month for 2 cents a day.
-If still have your GCP credits, you should be good for the next 30 years...
+If still have your GCP credits, you should be good for the next 30 years or so...

 ## To Do
 - Seperate service accounts for seperate services
-- Add schedules (Cloud Scheduler) and workflows
+- Add workflows in combination with schedule
 - Add Iglu resolver from GCS bucket